Teradata/jupyter-demos/README.md

 [Python Version](./UseCases/Complaints_Analysis_GenAI_Bedrock/Speech_Recognition.ipynb)

 #### Tutorial on using Teradataml Widgets
-Use Teradataml Widgets to display interactive prompting to generate datasets from the Vantage database.<br>
+Use Teradataml Widgets to display interactive prompting to generate datasets from the Teradata database.<br>
 [Python Version](./Getting_Started/Teradataml_Widgets/Tutorial.ipynb)

-#### ACF and PACF Functions in Vantage
+#### ACF and PACF Functions in Teradata
 Convert time series data and then normalize it.
 Then calculate the partial autocorrelation coefficients using the LEVINSON_DURBIN algorithm.<br>
 [Python Version](./Recipes/ClearScape_Functions/ACF_PACF.ipynb)

-#### Advertising Sales Prediction using teradataml OpenSourceML in Vantage
+#### Advertising Sales Prediction using teradataml OpenSourceML in Teradata
 Predict sales for multiple channels using Open-Source Machine Learning Functions<br>
 [Python Version](./UseCases/Advertising_Sales_Prediction_OpenSourceML/Advertising_Sales_Prediction_Using_OpensourceML.ipynb)

-#### An Introduction to Parallel CPU Inferencing of HuggingFace Models in Vantage
+#### An Introduction to Parallel CPU Inferencing of HuggingFace Models in Teradata
 Select a HuggingFace model, export the model into the database in ONNX format and then use Parallel inferencing in the database.<br>
 [Python Version](./UseCases/Telco_Complaints_Analysis_InVantage/Initialization_and_Model_Load.ipynb)